Confluence dark mode: what you need to know

 How to design dark mode-friendly Confluence pages

 Create a more eye-friendly reading experience in Confluence!
-Get to grips with Confluence dark mode and design pages that work for every screen.
+Learn to use Confluence's dark mode and design pages that work for every screen.

-The wait is over - dark mode is finally here for Confluence Cloud!
+Whether you want Confluence to emulate the sleek look of your other apps, or you just want to reduce eye strain, dark mode is here to help.
 Let's discuss how to use Confluence's Dark Theme, and if you're a content creator, we'll give you some tips to create the best Confluence pages for dark mode users.

 What is dark mode?